 - test for blood in your stool

-The treatment your doctor chooses to use will depend on the cause of the abdominal rigidity.
+The treatment your doctor chooses will depend on the cause of the abdominal rigidity.
 Obviously, treatment for colic in an infant will be different than treatment for cancer, for instance.
-While more minor conditions may only require monitoring, self-care, and prescription antibiotics, more serious causes of abdominal rigidity could warrant more aggressive treatments.
+While minor conditions may only require monitoring, self-care, and prescription antibiotics, more serious causes of abdominal rigidity could warrant more aggressive treatments.

 Untreated causes of abdominal rigidity can be fatal.
 Abdominal infection can cause bacteria to enter the blood.
 This can cause your blood pressure to fall dangerously low (shock).
 Severe blood loss can also cause death.
 Dehydration and electrolyte imbalance from prolonged vomiting can cause dangerous heart rhythm problems, shock, and kidney failure.